mghpcsim/rtd-nese/docs/source/services.rst

 advantages over traditional RAID volumes when working with very large drive and volume sizes.

-While CephFS is arguably the most performant, as each end-point is a Ceph Client that can access the backend OSN disks directory without the bottleneck of doing through a Rados gateway (RGW) server, it was not chosen as a target capability.
+While CephFS is arguably the most performant, as each end-point is a Ceph Client that can access the backend OSD disks directory without the bottleneck of doing through a Rados gateway (RGW) server, it was not chosen as a target capability.
 Access controls for CephFS are tied to the local identity provider and as this service is provided across institutional (and IAM) boundaries, CephFS was just not feasible.